Matoking/ShowMeStuff/README.md

 # ShowMeStuff
-ShowMeStuff is an application designed for touchscreens that shows different kinds of information at a glance.
+ShowMeStuff is a dashboard application designed for touchscreens that shows different kinds of information at a glance.
 For example, ShowMeStuff can track the content of chosen log files, the status of different websites, disk usage and display them on screen in realtime.

-#Â Installation
+# Installation
 You need to have Python and Pip installed in order to run ShowMeStuff.
 On Debian-based distributions, you can install the required dependencies using the following commands sudo apt-get install python python-pip sudo pip install -r requirements.txt